 In winter, there are generally less leaves around as the deciduous trees will have shed their leaves.
 But keep your eye out for evergreen trees as their needles can make interesting subjects, especially when silhouetted against a winter sky.

 There should also still be plenty of decaying leaves littering the ground in winter, and they’ll look amazing covered in frost on a winter’s morning.
+The winter photography opportunities are endless!

 2. Get Close For Maximum Impact